~ By James Fire

 LUKE 3:8-9

 8 Bring forth therefore fruits worthy of repentance, and begin not to say within yourselves, We have Abraham to our father: for I say unto you, That God is able of these stones to raise up children unto Abraham.
-9 And now also the axe is laid unto the root of the trees: every tree therefore which bringeth not forth good fruit is hewn down and cast into the fire
+9 And now also the axe is laid unto the root of the trees: every tree therefore which bringeth not forth good fruit is hewn down and cast into the fire.

 The Jews depended on their association by nationality to Abraham as their claim to salvation.
 Today, people depend on their association by affiliation to a particular church (and church attendance) or a denomination as their claim to salvation; or because they follow a certain teacher; or because there was one time they attended a crusade or conference where the Gospel was presented, and they said a sinner’s prayer – none of these things in and of themselves can or will save you.